 \section{Experiments}

-In this Section, we show the effectiveness of \sam, \asam and \swa in federated scenarios when addressing tasks of image classification (Sec. \ref{sec:cifar}), large-scale classification, semantic segmentation and domain generalization (Sec. \ref{sec:dg}).
-Their strength indeed lies in finding flatter minima (Sec. \ref{sec:flat_minima}), which consequently help the model both in the homogeneous scenario and above all in the heterogeneous one by improving its generalization capabilities.
-We compare our method with algorithms proper of the literature of FL (Sec. \ref{sec:cifar}) and with an approach commonly used to improve generalization in deep learning, \textit{i.e.} strong data augmentations, further validating the efficacy of our proposal.
-For details regarding the implementation, please refer to Appendix \ref{app:exps}.
-Due to lack of space, the ablation studies were moved to Appendix \ref{app:abl}.
+In this Section, we show the effectiveness of \sam, \asam and \swa in federated scenarios when addressing tasks of image classification (Sec. \ref{sec:cifar}), large-scale classification, SS and DG (Sec. \ref{sec:dg}).
+Their strength indeed lies in finding flatter minima (Sec. \ref{sec:flat_minima}), which consequently help the model to generalize especially in the heterogeneous scenario.
+We compare our method with algorithms proper of the FL literature and strong data augmentations (Sec. \ref{sec:cifar}), commonly used to improve generalization in DL, further validating the efficacy of our proposal.
+We refer to App.~\ref{app:exps} for implementation details and App.~\ref{app:abl} for the ablation studies.